Frequently Asked Questions

 Each mentor team has a facilitator who will handle the logistics of your weekly meetings and will be the primary contact with the youth’s caregivers.
 This frees you as a mentor to keep your primary relationship with the youth, without involvement in the dynamics of his or her home life.
 Your facilitator will also draw your team together for your monthly check-in meetings.

 What is the time commitment for a team facilitator?

 Facilitators spend approximately an hour a week communicating with a youth’s caregiver and with their team to check in and set up the team’s weekly visits.
 They also gather their team for a monthly meeting that lasts about an hour.
 We host a weekly conference call (30-60 minutes) for facilitators to share best practices and talk through any challenges their teams are facing.
 Some facilitators may also be invited to attend wraparound meetings for their team’s youth.

-Do I have to live in San Francisco to be a team facilitator?
+Do I have to live in the Bay Area to be a team facilitator?